-In the Yadia’wish room (the Turtle room), overlooking the river, the Museum presents a continually updated calendar of exhibits found here and in other institutions.
-Whether artistic or ethnological in nature, these exhibits allow visitors to further their knowledge of specific aspects of Wendat culture, discover other Amerindian cultures, or appreciate the genius and creativity of Aboriginal artists of yesterday and today.
-Contact us to learn about current and upcoming exhibits!
+In the Yadia’wish room (the Turtle room), overlooking the river, the museum presents successive exhibitions either created by us or by other institutions.
+Whether artistic or ethnological in nature, these exhibits allow visitors to further their knowledge of specific aspects of Huron-Wendat culture, discover other First Nations cultures, or appreciate the genius and creativity of past and contemporary aboriginal artists.
+Contact us to learn about current and upcoming exhibitions!

 “Ahchiouta’a recounts the History of the Huron-Wendat of the St. Lawrence”, from May 16th 2019 until September 7th, 2020 – in extension

 This exhibition by Michel Plourde is the result of a close collaboration between the Huron-Wendat Nation, especially the Bureau du Nionwentsïo, and the City of Québec.

 Conference on November 6th 2019 at 7:00 pm “Reclaiming its history” with Louis Lesage, Director of the Niowentsïo Office